JanHerca/urantiapedia/output/wikijs/en/article/Mark_Kurtz/comprehension.md

 We have been wrong on some details in many of world religions.
 Let’s take a look at the aforementioned quote from Paper 19, Section 1 wherein a Divine Counselor kindly calls attention to errors of a strictly mortal viewpoint: “The human mind would ordinarily crave to approach the cosmic philosophy portrayed in these revelations by proceeding from the simple and the finite to the complex and the infinite, from human origins to divine destinies.
 But that path does not lead to spiritual wisdom.
 Such a procedure is the easiest path to a certain form of genetic knowledge, but at best it can only reveal man’s origin; it reveals little or nothing about his divine destiny.”

-> _Even in the study of man’s biologic evolution on Urantia, there are grave objections to the exclusive historic approach to his present-day status and his current problems._ **_The true perspective of any reality problem—human or divine, terrestrial or cosmic—can be had only by the full and unprejudiced study and correlation of three phases of universe reality: origin, history, and destiny._** _The proper understanding of these three experiential realities affords the basis for a wise estimate of the current status._ [[UB 19:1.6](/en/The_Urantia_Book/19#p1_6), emphasis added]
+> _Even in the study of man’s biologic evolution on Urantia, there are grave objections to the exclusive historic approach to his present-day status and his current problems._ **_The true perspective of any reality problem—human or divine, terrestrial or cosmic—can be had only by the full and unprejudiced study and correlation of three phases of universe reality: origin, history, and destiny._** _The proper understanding of these three experiential realities affords the basis for a wise estimate of the current status._ <a id="a123_525"></a>[[UB 19:1.6](/en/The_Urantia_Book/19#p1_6), emphasis added]

 We may understand from this counsel that we cannot correctly comprehend what we do not properly observe.
 In the new revelation we are invited to new insights of reality and therefore the authors are participating with Michael and the Paradise Father for upgrading our comprehension potential.
 Do we not comprehend these divine actions as great gifts of love?
 Does it not feel really good to be valued on high?
 Do we comprehend correction is vital for advancing our understandings?